adamuso/simple_class_traits/README.md

 - [X] Generic trait definition
 - [X] Add a namespace for traits
 - [X] No std library dependency on core implementation
+- [X] Have a way of handling associated types (although its a bit trickier than in rust)
 - [ ] Simplify trait implementation declaration
 - [ ] Make it simple
 - [ ] Make it 100% safe